JohnDoneth/advent-of-code-2020/5/README.md

-Solution for the fourth day of advent of code 2020 in Haskell
+Solution for the fifth day of advent of code 2020 in Haskell